HexHive/OSTEP-slides/11-process.md

 * Process could do something slow, e.g., I/O (OS may want to switch to another process)

+. . .

-> Solution: OS and hardware maintain some control with help from hardware
+***Solution:*** OS maintains some control with help from hardware.
+For example, the OS maintains timers to intercept the execution at regular intervals and the process may not execute privileged instructions that access the hardware directly.

 ---